SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-An-Example.md

 With `dotnet test` it is possible to filter by the `FullyQualifiedName` property as `--filter FullyQualifiedName~"some text"` and this is equivalent with the shorthand form of `--filter "some text"` (when omitting the property name in the filter).

-However, the `FullyQualifiedName` property has a more complex naming convetion due to technical requirements.
+However, the `FullyQualifiedName` property has a more complex naming convention due to technical requirements.
 Unfortunately it is not possible to list the tests by the `FullyQualifiedName` property with `dotnet test`, which makes the practical usage of a `FullyQualifiedName` filter even harder.

 Hence in the command line **we recommend to filter by the `Name` property** if you (ad-hoc) want to run a feature or scenario during development, **or by the `TestCategory` property** when running a defined sets of scenarios using tags.
-It is also a common practice to add a `@wip` tag to the scenarios under active development in your workspace, because this way you can easily identify and run them (you can also change the groupping in Visual Studio Text Explorer to group the tests by Traits).
+It is also a common practice to add a `@wip` tag to the scenarios under active development in your workspace, because this way you can easily identify and run them (you can also change the grouping in Visual Studio Text Explorer to group the tests by Traits).

 To demonstrate some of the challenges with `FullyQualifiedName` try to filter for the "Author should be matched" scenario.
 The following filter **does not find the scenario**, because the `FullyQualifiedName` does not literally contain the title of the scenario in this form: